duplocloud/filebeat/diagnostics/LoggingAndAuditor.md

         > `Diagnostics --> Logging `

 # Setting up the Auditor
-Auditor functionality will alow user to persist and later view all the update operations executed by the user in DuploCloud consol.
+Auditor functionality will allow the user to persist and later view all the update operations executed by the user in the DuploCloud console.
+Follow below steps to enable Auditor.

 1. Create Elatesticsearch Index and Index Mappings